adlnet/xAPI-Spec/xAPI.md

 * The LRS MUST reject requests to store Statements that contain malformed signatures, with HTTP 400 and SHOULD include a message describing the problem in the response.
 In order to verify signatures are well formed, the LRS MUST do the following:
-    * Decode the JWS signature, and load the signed serialization of the Statement from the JWS signature payload.
+    * The LRS MUST decode the JWS signature, and load the signed serialization of the Statement from the JWS signature payload.
-    * Validate that the "original" Statement is logically equivalent to the received Statement.
+    * The LRS MUST validate that the "original" Statement is logically equivalent to the received Statement.
     	* When making this equivilance check, differences which could have been caused by allowed or required LRS processing of "id", "authority", "stored", "timestamp", or "version" MUST be ignored.
-    * If the JWS header includes an X.509 certificate, validate the signature against that certificate as defined in JWS.
+    * If the JWS header includes an X.509 certificate, the LRS MUST validate the signature against that certificate as defined in JWS.
+	* The "RSA + SHA" series of JWS algorithms have been selected, and for discoverability of the signer X.509 certificates SHOULD be used.

 __Note__ The step of validating against the included X.509 certificate is intended as a way to catch mistakes in the signature, not as a security measure.
 Clients MUST NOT assume